 Fabrizio Mazzonna is Associate Professor in Economics at USI.
-He did his undergraduate and graduate studies at the University of Rome Tor Vergata, receiving his PhD in Econometrics in 2011.
-He has been visiting researcher at University College of London.
-In the period 2011-2012 he was a Senior Researcher at the Munich Center of Economics of Ageing (MEA) at the Max Planck Institute in Munich.
+He studied at the University of Rome Tor Vergata, where he also received a PhD in Econometrics in 2011.
+In 2010 he has been visiting researcher at University College of London (UCL).
+Before joining USI in 2013, he worked as Senior Researcher for the Munich Center of Economics of Ageing (MEA) at the Max Planck Institute in Munich (2011-2012).

 His research interests are in the fields of health and labor economics and applied microeconometrics.
-His research has mainly focused on aging issues, namely on the determinants of health and cognitive depreciation over time.
+His research has mainly focused on aging issues, such as the determinants of health and cognitive depreciation over time.
 He published articles in international journals on issues related to the effects of retirement and education on cognitive abilities of the elderly.
-More recently, he has investigated the effect of immigration on native and immigrants' health and the relationship between sleep, health and cognitive abilities and the rapid growth in antidepressants consumption and its consequences on population health.
+More recently, he has investigated the effect of immigration on native and immigrants' health, the relationship between sleep, health and cognitive abilities and the rapid growth in antidepressants consumption and its consequences on population health.